xuanhun/github-data-analysis-/public/blog/add-a-live-star-history-chart-to-your-github-readme.md

+# Disclaimer

+> **Important Notice:** This application is based on [star-history/star-history](https://github.com/star-history/star-history) and has been modified and upgraded.
+We will continue to add more data analysis features.
+We express our sincere gratitude to the original authors!
+This document has also been modified and improved based on the original repository's documentation.

+---

 # Add a live star-history chart to your GitHub README

 ![star-history-svg-example](/blog/assets/star-history-svg-example.png)
 Now we support embedding a live star history chart into your GitHub README.
-Above is the screenshot from our own [GitHub start history repo](https://github.com/star-history/star-history).
+Above is the screenshot from our own [GitHub data analysis](https://github.com/xuanhun/github-data-analysis-).

 This feature is quite handy.
 A snippet would appear after querying the repository from our star-history.com main page; the only thing you need to do is simply copy that snippet into your GitHub README markdown file.
 ![star-history-embed-block](/blog/assets/star-history-embed-block.png)